San José Spotlight: Awards

 San José Spotlight has won various journalism awards from both local and national groups.
 In 2020, the organization won the Publisher of the Year award in the "small" category from Local Independent Online News (LION) Publishers.

 At the 2023 Greater Bay Area Journalism Awards hosted by the San Francisco Press Club, the Spotlight won first place for Overall Excellence as well as first place for Investigative Reporting for covering the Gary Kremen nude photos scandal.
 The organization also won first place for News Story for documenting the effects of underinvestment in housing, schools, and transportation on the people of East San Jose.

-The California News Publishers Association has recognized the Spotlight several times at its annual California Journalism Awards.
+The California News Publishers Association has recognized the Spotlight at its annual California Journalism Awards.
 In 2021, the publication received first-place awards for its breaking news coverage of the VTA light rail shooting, reporting of wealthy South Bay residents cutting ahead of vulnerable populations to get COVID-19 vaccines, and documenting of the homeless crisis in Silicon Valley.
-The paper also received first-place awards in 2023 for its coverage of the Liccardo public records scandal, the Silicon Valley bank collapse, the potential effects of a city workers' strike, and the arrest of Joanne Marian Segovia, a San Jose Police Offices' Association director who was charged with smuggling fentanyl into the United States through her home.
+The paper also received first-place awards in 2023 for its coverage of the Liccardo public records scandal, the collapse of Silicon Valley Bank, the potential effects of a city workers' strike, and the arrest of Joanne Marian Segovia, a San Jose Police Offices' Association director who was charged with smuggling fentanyl into the United States through her home.